 Greg Birch of Store Space Self Storage adds, “The most valuable insight we gain from attribution reporting for our self-storage company is that we’re able to understand where our efforts need to be from a marketing standpoint.
 If we have a facility that is underperforming, we’re able to look at month-over-month and year-over-year data to determine where we’re lagging.”

 “Are we getting fewer conversions from organic search?
 Do we need to spend more on paid ads or try different tactics?
 Is traffic consistent and, therefore, does the problem perhaps lie elsewhere?
 You can’t fully understand your metrics unless you have proper attribution,” Birch explains.

 The marketing, sales and ad insights you get from attribution reporting can also help you make broader business decisions, such as pricing.

 “Attribution reports have let us know how much to charge on our surety bonds,” says Dave Herman from EZ Surety Bonds.
 “We provide the peace of mind associated with contractual obligations, which costs us a significant amount of money if one party doesn’t follow through.
 So, through our attribution reports, we narrow down how much we need to charge for each surety bond to ensure that we’re covered if one side falls through.”

 If you notice different results for separate products and can narrow the cause down to price, maybe it’s time to change your pricing strategy.
 Consider factoring attribution reports into your pricing decisions if you can make clear connections.

 It’s easy to fall in the marketing trap of reaching out to as many people as possible, regardless of how interested they might be in your company.
-Effective marketing involves careful audience targeting because you’ll draw in more people likely to buy.
+Effective marketing involves carefully identifying the target audience because you’ll draw in more people likely to buy.

 But, how do you figure out where your best target audiences come from?
 Attribution reporting can help you track down the source.